himakio/studies/README.md

 * **Modify Page**

-> Here you can enter the details of
+> Here you can enter the details of your stocks-